Tackling climate change is a key policy priority for the council.

-Tackling climate change continues to be a key policy priority for the council.
-Following the climate change agreement in Paris in December 2015, which agreed to limit global temperature increases to 1.5°C and the need to achieve zero net global carbon emissions by the second half of this century to achieve this commitment, the council has set an aspiration in its new Climate Change Strategy (2016-21) to achieve zero carbon status for Cambridge by 2050.
+The climate change agreement in Paris in December 2015 agreed to limit global temperature increases to 1.5°C and the need to achieve zero net global carbon emissions by the second half of this century to achieve this.

-- Reducing energy consumption and emissions from homes and businesses in Cambridge by promoting energy efficiency measures, sustainable construction, renewable energy sources, and behaviour change
+- Reducing energy consumption and carbon emissions from homes and buildings in Cambridge

-- Reducing consumption of resources, increasing recycling and reducing waste
+- Reducing consumption of resources, reducing waste, and increasing recycling in Cambridge

-The Council’s Carbon Management Plan 2016-21 sets out how we will reduce carbon emissions from our estate and operations to address Objective 1 of the Climate Change Strategy.
+Our Carbon Management Plan 2021 to 2026 sets out how we will reduce carbon emissions from our estate and operations to help us achieve objective 1 of our Climate Change Strategy.

 Environmental work at the council

-Our planning department promotes the use of renewable energy technologies in new developments, and sets out policies and site-specific proposals for the development and use of land in Cambridge.
+Our planning service promotes the use of renewable energy technologies in new developments and sets out policies and site-specific proposals for the development and use of land in Cambridge.